 When prices began rising last summer, that was largely caused by the ‘base effect’ (inflation the previous year had been unusually low in the pandemic) and supply difficulties as economies exited from lockdowns.
 However, the crisis in Ukraine then exacerbated the issues, particularly with energy prices escalating though uncertainty about supply chains has also pushed prices up.

-In response to inflation, the Bank of England has raised its interest rate five consecutive times since December 2021.
-Its latest move on 16 June took interest rates to 1.25%, the highest since 2009 – but still a long way below inflation.
+In response to inflation, the Bank of England has raised its interest rate six consecutive times since December 2021.
+At its latest Monetary Policy Meeting on 3 August, the committee voted 8-1 to increase the bank rate by 0.5 percentage points, to 1.75%.
+This is the highest since December 2008 – but still a long way below inflation.

 Inflation concerns for your savings and retirement income